ShakMR/suibash/README.md

 ## The code

-The code is, in total
+The code is, in total 91 python and 133 bash lines.

+Actually has support for <strong>bash</strong> and <strong>zsh</strong> only.
+In future versions more shells will be supported.

+## Installation

+* Download repository
+* execute install.sh (without arguments to see usage) and follow instructions

+## Unistallation

+* Delete install_folder

+or

+* Delete the line from .rc file from your shell.